-I have been bugging one of my friends, Magdalena Whitney, to do a guest blog post on my site for ages.
+I’d been asking one of my friends, Magdalena Whitney of Four Whitneys One World, to do a guest blog post on my site for ages.
 She is also a travel addict, a budget traveler, takes her husband and two sons along on trips, and has managed to see more places than most people I know.
 Needless to say, I hold very much respect for her, and admire her dedication to see the world.
 In my opinion, she is giving her children the best education possible by showing them the world.
 She puts people to shame who say that they can’t travel because they have kids.
 That, like many other things, is just an excuse.

-While I still haven’t managed to get her to write a full-blown guest blog (yet), I managed to get this advice out of her just yesterday.
+Just yesterday, she provided me (and you!) with this invaluable advice on finding flights dirt cheap.
 This is a solid method from a seasoned traveler who knows the ropes about finding the cheapest fares possible.
 Originally from Mexico, she resides in San Diego, CA. This is why her tips are based on that particular location, but they can be applied to any city in the world.
 Read on.

 Many people ask me how I am able to find such low fares for flights.

 Some of my all time trophies were:

 - Round trip San Diego-Stockholm (1 layover): $400 total.